Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 };

 module.exports = configuration;
 ```

 This examples enforces commit length, style and many others in just a basic config object.
 We will talk more about the `parserPreset` later.
+@@ do you really want to talk more about `parserPreset` later? otherwise just add a comment block above this code that explains it briefly @@

-This can be configured to run as a *husky* **pre-commit** hook for local setting and can be [configured with CI server](https://commitlint.js.org/#/guides-ci-setup) to ensure that all commits are linted correctly.
+Commitlint can be configured to run as a *husky* **pre-commit** hook for local setting and can be [configured with CI server](https://commitlint.js.org/#/guides-ci-setup) to ensure that all commits are linted correctly.

 Here's how it looks like in GitLab CI

 ```
 lint:commit:
   stage: lint